Appalling situation of human rights in Iran

 What has been done so far?

-- In August 2011, the UN Human Rights Council appointed a Special Rapporteur on human rights in Iran but as of today he has been denied a visa to go to Iran.
+• In August 2011, the UN Human Rights Council appointed a Special Rapporteur on the human rights situation in Iran.
+In 2016, Asma Jahangir took over the Special Rapporteur mandate but as of today she has been denied a visa to go to Iran.

 What needs to be done to stop executions and rights abuse?

 Further punitive steps are required against Iran's highest authorities to: